siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

   <figcaption>Open Sans supports many more character sets including Cyrillic, Greek, Vietnamese, and extended sets.</figcaption>
 </figure>

 Your final choice is which browsers you want to support.
 “Modern Browsers” will give you WOFF and WOFF2 formats while “Best Support” will also give you TTF, EOT, and SVG.
-For our use case, we chose to only host WOFF and WOFF2 while selecting system fonts as fallbacks for older browsers.
+For our use case, we chose to only host WOFF([caniuse](https://caniuse.com/woff)) and WOFF2 ([caniuse](https://caniuse.com/woff2)) while selecting system fonts as fallbacks for browsers older than IE9.
 Work with your design team to decide the best option for you.

 <figure>
   <img src="{% src 'fonts-support_q32mh2.jpg' %}"